wjohn007/Berry-Finit-State-Machine/Readme.md

 ### Play with the state machine

-perform step by step the commands of the file playround.be
+Perform step by step the commands of the file playround.be.

+Take a look to the Demo.be file, which shows how the FSM can be configured.